-111 A "trailer bill" to correct technical problems with Public Act 96-0889 was enacted in December 2010 as Public Act 96-1490.
+120 A "trailer bill" to correct technical problems with Public Act 96-0889 was enacted in December 2010 as Public Act 96-1490.

-110 The legislation did not change benefits for new Chicago Transit Authority employees because major reforms to the CTA retirement benefits had been enacted in 2008.
+119 The legislation did not change benefits for new Chicago Transit Authority employees because major reforms to the CTA retirement benefits had been enacted in 2008.

 Public Act 96-0889 does not change employer or employee contributions, with the significant exception of a partial employer contribution holiday granted to the Chicago Public Schools.
 The Act reduces CPS' required employer pension contribution for FY2011, FY2012 and FY2013 to an amount estimated to be equivalent to the employer's normal cost, thereby revising the funding standards set in Public Act 89-0015.
-It also delays the year that the Chicago Teachers pension fund must reach a 90% funded ratio from 2045 to 2060.
+It also delays the year that the Chicago Teachers' pension fund must reach a 90% funded ratio from 2045 to 2060.
 Prior to the passage of Public Act 96-0889, the CPS required contribution for FY2011 was calculated to be \$586.9 million, or almost double the FY2010 amount.
-Public Act 96-0889 reduces the District's required FY2011 contribution to \$187.0 million, which is \$120.5 million or 39.2% less than the prior year contribution.
+Public Act 96-0889 reduces the District's required FY2011 contribution to \$187.0 million, which is \$120.5 million, or 39.2%, less than the prior year contribution.
 In FY2014, the year when the reduced payment provision sunsets, the District's pension payment is projected to rise to \$599.6 million, an increase of \$403.6 million over the currently projected FY2013 pension contribution.

 Over time the benefit changes introduced by Public Act 96-0889 will slowly reduce liabilities from what they would have been as new employees are hired and fewer members remain in the old benefit tier.
 However, Public Act 96-0889 does not guarantee the future solvency of the affected funds.
-Even with reduced benefits for new employees, the Park Fund is projected to run out of assets during the year 2025 and the Municipal and Laborers' funds are projected to deplete their assets during 2030.
-114
+Even with reduced benefits for new employees, the Laborers', Municipal, Park and County Funds are projected to run out of assets during the years 2035, 2030, 2025 and 2038, respectively.
+123